 If the appraised value comes in lower than the agreed-upon purchase price, the lender may have to adjust the loan amount to keep the loan-to-value consistent.
 The borrower may re-negotiate the purchase price with the seller or put more money down to decrease the loan-to-value ratio.
 The borrower may also request a second appraisal or rebuttal of the original one.
 As always, it is best to discuss your options with your mortgage lender to determine the best next step.

 What Happens if My Appraisal Comes in High?

 If the appraised value comes in higher than the agreed-upon purchase price, then you are good to go and can continue the path to closing on your loan!

 How Long is a Home Appraisal Good for?

-Typically, home appraisals don’t have an expiration date.
-However, since the appraisal is basing off of comparable homes in the neighborhood, the appraisal needs to be fairly up to date.
-Therefore, lenders may not accept an appraisal that is more than six months old.
+Typically, home appraisals do not have an expiration date.
+However, since the report is based on comparable homes in the neighborhood, the appraisal needs to be reasonably up to date to remain consistent with the current market and neighborhood trends.
+Therefore, mortgage companies may not accept an appraisal that is more than six months old.

 What Happens After the Home Appraisal Process?

 After the appraisal is complete, the mortgage underwriter will review the report and decide (approved, approved with conditions, or denied).
 From there, all parties will work together to schedule a closing date.
 It’s important to note that the timeline for the rest of the process may depend on the underwriter’s final decision and when the closing is scheduled, which may take anywhere from a few days to a few weeks.